michalprzybyla/hedera-cli/README.md

 ## State directory location

-By default, the CLI stores plugin state in a per-user directory:
+By default, the CLI stores plugin state in a directory relative to the current working directory:

-- macOS / Linux: `~/.hedera-cli/state/`
-- Windows: `%APPDATA%/hedera-cli/state/`
+- **Default location**: `./.hedera-cli/state/` (in the current working directory)

 Each plugin (or state namespace) uses its own JSON file inside this directory.
 These files are managed by the CLI; you typically should not edit them manually.

-## Script mode

-The CLI supports a global `--script` flag that suppresses handler logs and prints only the normalized command output.
-This is useful when running automation pipelines or CI jobs where clean, machine-consumable output is required.
-Combine `--script` with `--format json|yaml` and `--output <path>` to capture deterministic results without interactive prompts.

 ### Getting Help